bernikr/esphome-wienernetze-smartmeter/README.md

 ```

 ## Tested Hardware
-This component shoud work on all ESP8266 and ESP32 microcontrollers with an IR read-head attached to them.
+This component should work on all ESP8266 and ESP32 microcontrollers with an IR read-head attached to them.
 I used a ready made read-write head with an ESP01s built in that I got for 30€ on [ebay](https://www.ebay.at/sch/i.html?_nkw=lesekopf+tasmota).
 If they are advertised to be used with Tasmota, they should work.

 ## Thanks
 The following resources were much help in the development of this component: